Glutaraldehyde: Biochemistry

 Glutaraldehyde is used in biochemistry applications as an amine-reactive homobifunctional crosslinker and fixative.
 It kills cells quickly by crosslinking their proteins.
 It is usually employed alone or mixed with formaldehyde as the first of two fixative processes to stabilize specimens such as bacteria, plant material, and human cells.
 A second fixative procedure uses osmium tetroxide to crosslink and stabilize cell and organelle membrane lipids.

-Another application for treatment of proteins with glutaraldehyde is the inactivation of bacterial toxins to generate toxoid vaccines, e.g., the pertussis (whooping cough) toxoid component in the Boostrix Tdap vaccine produced by GlaxoSmithKline.
+Another application for treatment of proteins with glutaraldehyde is the inactivation of bacterial toxins to generate toxoid vaccines, e.g., the pertussis (whooping cough) toxoid component in Tdap vaccines.

-Material Science
+Material science

 In material science glutaraldehyde application areas range from polymers to metals and biomaterials.
 Glutaraldehyde is commonly used as fixing agent before characterization of biomaterials for microscopy.
-Glutaraldehyde is a powerful crosslinking agent for many polymers containing primary amine groups..
+Glutaraldehyde is a powerful crosslinking agent for many polymers containing primary amine groups.
 Glutaraldehdye also can be used for an interlinking agent to improve the adhesion force between two polymeric coatings.
 Glutaraldehyde is also used to protect against corrosion of undersea pipes.